How to Apply False Eyelashes

 - Ensuring you have the right style lash for your eye shape is key to finding the perfect fit.
 If you are a little unsure there's no need to worry, we have the best way to find your eye shape blog post that'll give you the helping hand you need.

 - Once you have the right shape lashes and you are ready to apply them, you will need to ensure you have the right lash glue.
 You must carry out a patch test on any lash glue before use, just to be on the safe side.
-We also have a blog post on how to patch test safely so we recommend checking this one out.
+We also have a blog post on how to patch test safely so we recommend checking it out.

 - You want to make sure you are taking care of your new favourite falsies.
 Removing your false lashes from the tray with a pair of tweezers or a lash applicator can help stop any tearing or unwanted fraying of the hairs.